School of Counseling

 Mary Plisco, Ph.D.

-Director of Research and Associate Professor
+Director of Research; Professor

 Mary Plisco, Ph.D.

-Director of Research and Associate Professor
+Director of Research; Professor

 Evalin Rhodes Hanshew, Ph.D.